• How Do Solidity QA Engineers Validate CEI Patterns in Real Audit Workflows When Storage Updates and Calls Overlap?

 Updated: Nov 4, 2025

-CEI (Checks-Effects-Interactions) is repeated in every audit report, yet few QA testers know how to prove that a contract truly follows it.
-During a Layer-1 DeFi audit shadow I reviewed, two state variables updated after an external call and still passed tests.
+CEI (Checks-Effects-Interactions) gets mentioned in almost every audit report, yet actually proving that a contract follows it feels unclear in day-to-day QA work.
+During a Layer-1 DeFi audit shadow I did, two state variables were updated after an external call, and all tests still passed.

-That got me thinking: how do you practically test CEI patterns inside Solidity QA pipelines—especially when storage updates, events, and cross-contract calls overlap?
+That left me confused about whether our pipeline was even catching CEI violations properly.
+How do you practically test CEI patterns inside Solidity QA workflows when storage updates, emitted events, and cross-contract interactions all overlap?

 1